devops329/devops/instruction/playwright/playwright.md

 npm init playwright@latest
 ```

 This will update `package.json` with the `playwright` package, create a `playwright.config.js` file, and create some sample tests in the `test` and `tests-examples` directories.
+This will also update your `.gitignore` file so that you don't accidentally check in test coverage or report information.

+### Install a testing browser

 If you review the `playwright.config.js` file you will notice the configuration of the browser it will run.